vyacheslavstepanyan1/Emotion_Draw/docs/data.md

 ### **Acknowledgements**

 This dataset is made available thanks to [Elvis](https://lnkd.in/eXJ8QVB) and the Hugging Face team.
-The methodology used to prepare the dataset is detailed in the following publication: [Learning to Feel: Training the Emotion Classifier from Dialogue](https://www.aclweb.org/anthology/D18-1404/).
+The methodology used to prepare the dataset is detailed in the following publication: [CARER: Contextualized Affect Representations for Emotion Recognition](https://www.aclweb.org/anthology/D18-1404/).

 ### **Inspiration**